-- Share relevant items from this packet with staff and see if they have any questions about what to expect. - During the observation, teachers do not need to change what they usually do.
+- Share relevant items from this packet with staff and see if they have any questions about what to expect. - During the classroom observation, teachers do not need to change what they usually do.
 Assessors need to see a typical day including the regular staff, schedule, and interactions.
-Extra staff members should not be present unless these individuals are a part of the daily routine for that classroom at that time (e.g., floater that assists daily with lunch). - Once the observation begins, assessors will limit their interactions with teachers and children and try to blend into the background.
+Extra staff members should not be present unless these individuals are a part of the daily routine for that classroom at that time (e.g., floater that assists daily with lunch). - Once the observation begins, assessors will limit their interactions with teachers or children and try to blend into the background.
 They will take notes during the entire observation to accurately assign scores for the items across all the levels of quality.
-They may also take photographs of materials or the indoor/outdoor spaces but will be careful to avoid photographing the teachers and children.
-At times they may stay in one place to observe, while at other times they will move around the indoor and outdoor environments to look at materials or observe specific events. - Assessors try to stay out of the way, but teachers can request for assessors to move at any time if they are in a place where the teachers and/or children need to be. - There is no teacher interview, and scores are based on a time-limited 3-hour observation for the ECERS-3, ITERS-3, and FCCERS-3.
+At times they may stay in one place to observe, while at other times they will need to move around the indoor and outdoor environments to look at materials or observe specific events. - Assessors try to stay out of the way, but teachers can request for assessors to move at any time if they are in a place where the teachers and/or children need to be. - There is no teacher interview for the ITERS-3, ECERS-3, and FCCERS-3 and scores are based on a time-limited 3-hour observation.

-Your Outreach Assessment(s) are Scheduled.
+Your Assessment(s) are Scheduled.
 Now What?

-There is a teacher interview with the SACERS-U assessment and the lead teacher/group leader needs to be available for approximately 45 minutes after the observation.
-The lead teacher/group leader answers the majority of the questions; however, a few questions may be asked of other staff who work with children at different times of the day (when applicable).
+There is a teacher interview with the SACERS-U assessment and teh lead teacher/group leader needs to be available for approximately 45 minutes after the observation.
+The lead teacher/group leader answers the majority of questions; however, a few questions may be asked of other staff who work with the children at different times or in different classrooms throughout the day (when applicable).